AFJOKERS/afjokersss.github.io/README.md

-# File Are Protected By Lisence.
+# File Are Protected By License.
 - do not distrub